GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 To help address the liminality this creates between documentation and predictability of weather conditions, I propose that highly granular forms of sensing are required not only to understand the behaviors of the fog layer as a whole, but to promote specificity in where and how technologies such as fog harvesters, fog sensors, surfaces built to promote condensation or as this set-up supports, fog viewports from different parts of the landscape sequenced to one device.

-In actuating this piece on-site, I intend for it to be further developed into a weather station with this sensing device alongside condensation devices that are placed based on the variation patterns that this device can tell us to create a collective sense of atmospheric flux.
+In actuating this piece on-site, I intend for it to be further developed into a weather station actuated by collective engagement with the sensing devices, movement of them, observation of them and data-driven placement of their drawings and psychrometric signage to activate public space as atmospheric micro-plots to validate the occurrance of small climatic shifts which accumulate over time, which draw a relationship between land, sky and sea as a continual flux of cloud formation and dissipation.

+With the Slide Ranch community, I intend to create further visualizations to document the work.

 <br>